Pagination

 Some API endpoints return large datasets.
-To ensure efficient and manageable responses, these endpoints support cursor-based pagination.
+To ensure efficient and manageable responses, these endpoints support **cursor-based pagination**.
 This allows clients to retrieve results in chunks and navigate through pages as needed.
-The response data includes a meta object that contains pagination-specific metadata.
+The response data includes a `meta` object that contains **pagination-specific metadata**.

-Pagination Parameters
+### Pagination Parameters

 Below is a list of **optional** request parameters to control pagination of the response data.

-If the meta object contains a next_cursor field, it indicates that more records are available.
-To fetch the next set of records, include the cursor parameter in your request with the value of next_cursor.
-If the next_cursor field is not present, it means there are no more records to retrieve.
+<table><thead><tr><th width="167.7427978515625">Parameter</th><th width="130.17144775390625">Type</th><th>Description</th></tr></thead><tbody><tr><td><code>cursor</code></td><td>string</td><td>If the <code>meta</code> object contains a <code>next_cursor</code> field, it indicates that more records are available.
+To fetch the next set of records, include the <code>cursor</code> parameter in your request with the value of <code>next_cursor</code>.
+If the <code>next_cursor</code> field is not present, it means there are no more records to retrieve.</td></tr><tr><td><code>limit</code></td><td>integer</td><td>This parameter allows you to override the default limit of records returned, up to the <code>max_allowed_limit</code> specified in the response's <code>meta</code> object.</td></tr><tr><td><code>reverse_order</code></td><td>boolean</td><td>This parameter can be used to reverse the order in which the data is returned, useful for fetching the latest records first.</td></tr></tbody></table>

-Response Example
+### Response Example

 {